 This proposal undertakes to make the last transaction in the commercial chain, irrespective of the chronological order or series of sales to be regarded the relevant “sale for export” that will serve as the basis for appraising the value for duty.
 The proposal further undertakes to determine the term “sale” be interpreted in a broad sense.
 The updated definition of a “sale” would include any type of arrangements that cause the goods to be exported to Canada.

-- Define the terms “purchaser in Canada,” “resident,” and “permanent establishment,” and make certain that the relevant sale for export to a Purchaser in Canada (i.e. “permanent establishment”) will serve as the basis the basis for appraising the transaction value of the goods.
+- Define the terms “purchaser in Canada,” “resident,” and “permanent establishment,” and make certain that the relevant sale for export to a Purchaser in Canada (i.e. “permanent establishment”) will serve as the basis for appraising the transaction value of the goods.

 It is proposed that, following the amendments, a person will qualify as having a “permanent establishment” if, (i) they are the purchaser of the goods imported to Canada; (ii) they have a fixed place of business in Canada through which goods are purchased; and (iii) the person has the authority to enter into the sale (or arrangement).
 Under the proposal, the permanent establishment cannot serve as a conduit in the sale.